ProjectOversoul/bfp/README.md

     human or algorithm, to represent pick values as integers.
 Odds setter swamis are also allowed to indicate `pt_spread`/`pts_margin` of 0, in the case of a "pick'em".

-    There is redundancy between `pt_spread` and `pts_margin`, other than an indication of home vs. away team favorite; for now, we record both for a little convenience in results process and readability--later, if we get rid of one of them, it will definitely be `pts_margin`.
+    There is redundancy between `pt_spread` and `pts_margin`, with the only difference being an indication of home vs. away team favorite; for now, we record both for a slight bit of convenience in results processing and perhaps readability.
+LATER: if we get rid of one of them, it will definitely be `pts_margin`!
     """
     su_winner:  Team
     ats_winner: Team | None   # `None` if `pt_spread` not available